Nikos-Stuff/web/src/content/desktop_docs/readme.txt/index.md

 title: "README.txt"
 ---

 Hello!
-Welocome to my text document!
-And in short..
-Welcome to my website!
-Feel free to explore this stuff!
-Why Windows 98 you might ask..?
-Well..
-Why not!
+Welcome to my text document!
+In short… welcome to my website!
+Feel free to explore everything here.
+You might be wondering, "Why Windows 98?"
+Well… why not!

-Yes.
-This site is still powered by Astro.JS lol.
-And this file (+ icon on desktop) is automatically generated from Markdown!
-Cool!
+Yes, this site is still powered by Astro.JS.
+This file (and the desktop icon) is automatically generated from Markdown!
+Cool, right?

 ```text
    ___            _ _ _